kche309/phylocancer/README.md

 ```
 ./beast -beagle_GPU <beast.xml>
 ```

+### Analysis of output
+Log files:
+Log files can be analyzed using Tracer, which is a standalone tool available at https://www.beast2.org/tracer-2/

+CCD0 Summary trees:
+To estimate summary trees from the BEAST2 results, we use the CCD0 metric.

+See this guide for CCD0 usage https://github.com/CompEvol/CCD?tab=readme-ov-file#point-estimates

+### Output files
+For reproducibility, we uploaded the output files of our runs in `logs`, `trees` and `CCD0` within each subdirectory.

 ## License
 BEAST2 and its packages are licensed under LGPL-2.1 (GNU Lesser General Public License), see https://github.com/CompEvol/beast2?tab=LGPL-2.1-1-ov-file#readme